03kev/Obsidian-Backup/University/02 Programmazione I/Appunti Teoria/To remember for exam.md

 ###### For scope
 Not all lexical blocks correspond to explicit brace-delimited sequences of statements; some are merely implied.

-The for loop creates two lexical blocks: the explicit block for the loop body, and an implicit block that additionally encloses the variables declared by the initialization clause, such as i.
+The for loop creates two lexical blocks: the explicit block for the loop body, and an implicit block that additionally encloses the variables declared by the initialization clause , such as i.
 The scope of a variable declared in the implicit block is the condition, post-statement (i++), and body of the for statement.

 ###### If, switch scope
 Like for loops, if statements and switch statements also create implicit blocks in addition to their body blocks.